On this page below are the links to all the sections of the site for you to explore for your own well-being 🙂

 Understanding Stress gives some resources about stress and how it impacts us, for example, in disrupted sleep.
-It also outlines some of the specific stresses delivered in the current home confinement period.
+It also outlines some of the specific stresses delivered in the current coronavirus situation.

 Coping Skills gives resources to practice and learn coping skills.
 These are a repertoire of skills to draw upon and immediately use in situations that are stressful and cause us to feel emotionally distressed.